nerthul11/GodhomeRandomizer/ReadMe.md

     - Unscarred Pantheons: Obtained by clearing all pantheons without receiving damage.

 - Lost Artifacts: There is one element there that has its logic altered by the randomizing of Godhome assets.
+- More Locations: Having the mod enabled will allow for Statue Marks to be included as currency for the Junk Shop.
 - RandoSettingsManager
 - TheRealJournalRando: This mod has quite a few interactions with TRJR:
     - Since access to boss fights can be altered, the logic now contemplates the option of beating them through Hall of Gods to obtain their journal entries.